 The “divorce coach” is unique to collaborative law.

 There is an emotional component of divorce that must be addressed, in addition to the legal component.
 In fact, the emotional divorce is often more complex than the legal divorce.
 In traditional litigation, emotions are legally irrelevant i.e., ignored.
 In a proper collaborative divorce, emotions are fully considered.

-Divorce Coaches can help clients address difficult topics too, such as substance abuse issues, infidelity, leaving or having been left and issues related to money.
+Divorce coaches can help clients address difficult topics too, such as substance abuse issues, infidelity, leaving or having been left and issues related to money.

 Because Collaborative Law is client-centered, divorce coaching is client-centered as well.
 Clients can choose to have a divorce coach or not.
 One coach can work with both clients or each client can have a coach.
 Rarely only one client has a divorce coach and the other does not.
-It is important to realize that the entire family benefits, even if only one person is receiving coaching.
+It is important to realize that the entire family benefits, even if only person is receiving coaching.
 It is beneficial for the whole family because the issues of one person often effect the entire family and the entire collaborative negotiation.